 As for product categories, pretty much anything physical has the potential to sell on Shopify.
 The team at Shopgram crawled 700k+ Shopify sites and found the top categories to be, in order: clothing, jewelry, home & garden, fashion accessories, and health & beauty.
 Shopify themselves provided a list of trending products to sell in 2022.
 The top ten are: toys, shoes, pens & pencils, decorative bottles, drills, cutters, GPS systems, bras, car parts, and office chairs.

 Size doesn’t matter.
 Product categories run the gamut.
 But what is fixed and definitive is the need for product-market fit.
 No startup will succeed on Shopify without first knowing that what they’re selling has an audience.
-And we can teach you how to find your audience (and how to build a growth engine to consistently acquire customers) in our Growth Program.
-Get a free sample here.

 How to build a high-converting store